 The Company has available \$131.5 million of demand facilities used to primarily support the issuance of letters of credit.
 All letters of credit issued under these facilities are supported by the pledge of Company-owned financial instruments.

 Letters of credit are typically issued to support the Company's performance obligations relating to PPP construction projects.
 The following table outlines the amount of the credit facilities, the amount of issued letters of credit and the amount of collateral pledged in support of the outstanding letters of credit.

-(thousands of dollars) Septe mber 30, 2012 Sep tember 30, 2011 December 31, 2011 Operating line of credit \$ 131,500 \$ 131,500 \$ 131,500 Letters of credit issued \$ 37,090 \$ 43,399 \$ 42,750 Collateral pledged to support letters of credit Ś 53,604 Ś 52.345 Ś 52,685
+(thousands of dollars) 2012 2011 Operating line of credit \$ 131,500 \$ 131,500 Letters of credit issued \$ 31,561 \$ 42,750 Collateral pledged to support letters of credit \$ 40,215 \$ 52,685

-In 2012, the amount of outstanding letters of credit declined by \$5.7 million compared with the previous year end.
+In 2012, the amount of outstanding letters of credit declined by \$11.1 million compared with the previous year end.
 This reduction reflects the expiry of a number of letters of credit on their scheduled termination dates.